5 Best Tours for Whale Watching in Tromso (2024-2025)

 What to Bring on your Norway Whale Watching Trip

-Below are some of the things I suggest bringing with you on a Norway whale watching trip:
+Below are some of the things I suggest bringing with you on a Norway whale-watching trip:

-Whale Watching Photography Tips
+Whale-Watching Photography Tips

+Photographing whales in Norway is not the easiest task during the winter months if you don’t know what you’re doing.
 Why?
 Well, you’re dealing with no sunlight, so you already need to know your way around a camera and low light as a starting point.

 Whale watching travel guide